Home > FreshPeople Tips

 Students interested in a Payment Plan option should contact Housing at (813) 974-0001.

 Foreign Language Placement Information

-Honors College students can demonstrate competency in a foreign language equivalent to the beginning college-level language I & II as part of the Cultural Experience Requirement.
+Honors College students can demonstrate competency in a foreign language equivalent to the beginning college-level language I & II as part of the Global/Cultural Experience Requirement.
 This may be done through AP, IB, CLEP, dual enrollment or by completing two semesters of the same language.
 Students may also take placement tests for any language by contacting the Division of World Languages at (813) 974-2548.

 College Level Examination Program (CLEP)